javiersilvalafaurie/BTCosmo/README.md

 In xi_0_2_power_spectrum_creator.ipynb we created the power spectrums with and without wiggles using a fiducial cosmology (Planck 2015)

 In xi_0_2_MCMC.ipynb we run a MCMC algorithm to constrain cosmological information from BOSS CMASS

+These code belong to Javier Silva Lafaurie and can be used freely under the MIT license.
+If you are going to use them please cite >><<<.
+For any question please concact me through javier.silva@ug.uchile.cl